alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 }
 ```

-… shows how simple the basic fluid style support can then be in modern C++ (in C++03 this was the realm of macros).
-It just calls the specified function with the specified arguments, and returns a reference to self so that one can fluidly tack on more calls.

-However, since the Windows API is designed to alway be usable from C, with `simple_draw` the position and size of the ellipse must be specified as individual `int` values, like this:
+The cost of the implementation simplicity is verbosity at every call site, where e.g. the position and size of an ellipse must be specified as individual `int` values like this:

 ```cpp
 canvas.use( Brush_color( orange ), Pen_color( yellow ) ).simple_draw(